PlasmaLang/plasma/CODE_OF_CONDUCT.md

 * When providing feedback, ask yourself "Is this code/docs/etc better than before?" not "Is this contribution perfect?", particularly for new contributors.
-* Spamming mailing lists, IRC channels etc can make it difficult for other on-topic discussions to occur.
+* Spamming mailing lists, Discord server etc can make it difficult for other on-topic discussions to occur.
 Interruptions like these will be moderated if necessary.
 We do not forbid small off-topic discussions like "How was your weekend?" as they are usually positive for the community.